Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context

-Recently, deep learning methods have been utilized to address min-max routing problems \cite{hu2020reinforcement,cao2021dan,park2021schedulenet} as an alternative to classical approaches.
-Notably, representative min-max routing techniques such as ScheduleNet \cite{park2021schedulenet} and the decentralized attention network (DAN) \cite{cao2021dan} aim to handle the min-max nature by treating it as a simultaneous decision-making process with decentralized modeling of multiple agents.
-These approaches capture the intuitive real-time execution of decision-making in multi-agent min-max routing; they modeled even-based execution directly, i.e., they directly model simultaneous execution depicted at \cref{fig:fig1}.
-Despite their intuitive decentralized modeling, the performances of these models are not competitive due to the difficulty of training decentralized cooperative policy using sparse and delayed reward \cite{park2021schedulenet}.
+Recently, deep learning methods have been utilized to address min-max routing problems \citep{hu2020reinforcement,cao2021dan,park2021schedulenet} as an alternative to classical approaches.
+Notably, representative min-max routing techniques such as ScheduleNet \citep{park2021schedulenet} and the decentralized attention network (DAN) \citep{cao2021dan} aim to handle the min-max nature with event-based \textit{parallel planning}.
+They model a parallel decision-making process among multiple agents in a decentralized way.
+The parallel planning methods can be directly applied as a real-time dispatcher, which is advantageous in handling dynamic situations where states contain stochastic changes.

-We view that min-max routing problems can be effectively solved using a fully centralized approach, employing simple sequential generation techniques and harnessing the power of sequential models such as the Transformer \cite{transformer} for streamlined modeling (see \cref{fig:fig1}).
-To adapt the Transformer model specifically for min-max routing problems, additional modifications are necessary, and in this regard, our work introduces novelty.
+However, parallel planning encounters challenges in modeling decentralized decision-making, which necessitates searching for the joint space of agents' actions.
+These challenges become particularly pronounced when attempting to apply parallel planning to large-scale routing problems \citep{park2021schedulenet}.
+On the contrary, sequential planning presents an alternative approach involving a hierarchical decomposition of action choices among agents.
+This results in a substantial reduction in modeling complexity when compared to parallel planning.
+However, an important drawback of sequential planning lies in its diminished relational context between agents due to its sequential representation, which might lead to imbalanced tours among agents, i.e., increased tour costs. \Cref{fig:planning} illustrates the difference between parallel planning and sequential planning.

-To this end, we propose a new Transformer model, \emph{\ourmethod{}}, for min-max routing problems. \ourmethod{} is built on top of the attention model (AM) \cite{kool2018attention}, an effective transformer for min-sum routing problems.
-Our model contains two key inductive biases to solve multi-agent min-max routing problems:
+To achieve equitable assignment and keep leveraging reduced complexity via sequential planning, we propose a novel sequential planning architecture, \emph{\ourmethod{}}.
+Specifically, we tackle the min-max routing problems by generating one long sequence via \ourmethod{}, where each sub-sequence represents a specific agent's tour.
+To contextualize relational decision-making and ensure equitable workload assignment among the agents, \ourmethod{} introduces two essential inductive biases as follows: